 Once logged into your account, click your avatar to the right and choose “Analytics” from the drop-down.
 Your account home page is what you’ll see first and will include a snapshot summary of the past 28 days.
 If you keep scrolling down month-to-month analytics will populate.

-LinkedIn: LinkedIn has also come a long way over the years with enhancing their analytics offerings to companies.
+LinkedIn has also come a long way over the years with enhancing its analytics offerings to companies.
 Once logged in, simply navigate to your company page and choose “Analytics” from the top banner.

 While last year was anything but ordinary, we were able to connect virtually in ways like never before.
 The days and times that we spend on social media have shifted throughout the pandemic with stay-at-home orders, and it’s important that your company is keeping up with the changes so that you can stay top of mind and boost your online presence in the coming year.